ZieMcd/NameBasedAuthenticationComponent/README.md

              </div>
           </NotAuthorized>
         </NameBasedAuthorizeView>
-    Because of our implementation in step 3 only users with the admin will see whats in the &lt;Authorized&gt; section if the user does not have admin role they will see whats in  &lt;/NotAuthorized>
+    Because of our implementation in step 4 only users with the admin role will see whats in the &lt;Authorized&gt; section, if the user does not have admin role they will see whats in  &lt;/NotAuthorized>

 ### Help and improvements
-If you need feel free to email me at [ziemcd@gmail.com](mailto:ziemcd@gmail.com) If you think you can improve the nuget you can fork or create pull request
+If you need help, feel free to email me at [ziemcd@gmail.com](mailto:ziemcd@gmail.com) \
+If you think you can improve the nuget you can fork or create a pull request